 With the global & Indian ecommerce market growing at a rapid pace, we are seeing a lot of new trends.
 When starting out a new ecommerce venture, there are a lot of elements that need to be figured out - right from the ecommerce platform (which this post explains in detail), payment gateway to integrate with your ecommerce site, product photography, social media strategy, customer acquisition, customer retention, search engine optimisation & a whole lot more.
-There are a whole lot of specialists out there who can help you with each of these elements or you could take a digital marketing course or buy a book on digital marketing to familiarize yourself.
+There are a whole lot of specialists out there who can help you with each of these elements or you could take a digital marketing course in India or buy a book on digital marketing to familiarize yourself.

 The first step when starting out is the ecommerce platform and the number of such platforms and content management systems available has grown over the years.
 In such a scenario, figuring out which platform to use when you’re looking to build your online store can be a fairly confusing task - especially if you aren’t from a technical/ecommerce background.
 This post intends to make your research work easier by helping you choose the platform best suited for your needs.

 There are two options available for building an e-commerce website – one can either use managed (hosted) e-commerce platforms like Shopify Zepo and Ship Rocket or open-source Content Management Systems (CMS) like WooCommerce or Magento.

 As the name indicates, a hosted ecommerce platform is hosted on a server that you will not have access to, while CMS-based websites are self-hosted on server space (such as Bluehost) you will have to purchase.
 Which option to choose will depend a lot on your specific needs as well as your level of technical involvement.
 Below is a list of benefits of both which could help you make a choice between the two based on your business’ current requirements: